Small Batch Vanilla Cupcakes

-This Small Batch Vanilla Cupcake recipe (based off of my Small Vanilla Cake recipe) makes 6 cupcakes, which is ideal when there’s only a few of you around and not having a big party.
+This 6 vanilla cupcake recipe (based off of my Small Vanilla Cake recipe) is ideal when there’s only two of you and you’re not having a big party.

 Perhaps it’s your partner’s birthday.
 Or maybe you got that big work promotion and ready to celebrate.
 Maybe you’re stressed out and baking calms you down but don’t want to throw out leftovers.